lukasjakobi/ha-sync-announcement/README.md

 # Home Automation TTS Script

-This repository contains a script for a home automation system that enables text-to-speech (TTS) messaging across multiple media player entities.
+This repository contains a script for [Home Assistant](https://www.home-assistant.io/) that enables text-to-speech (TTS) messaging across multiple media player entities.
 It offers features like caching, language selection, volume control, and the ability to reset volume after message delivery.

 ## Badges